Dates and Times

 About the company

-I am a performance maker who enjoys making art that’s fun, silly and messy and engages with issues that affect me as a Welsh, working-class queer artist.
-My practice is based on my desire to be Michael Ball but with none of his God-given showmanship.
+Rhys Slade-Jones is a performance maker who enjoys making art that’s fun, silly and messy and engages with issues that affect them as a Welsh, working-class queer artist.
+Their practice is based on their desire to be Michael Ball but with none of his God-given showmanship.

 @BopaRhys | #TheLandOfRhys |#Sprint18